 Looking for a new family member?
 Consider adopting one of the cuties below!

-Donations are needed and would be so appreciated.
-You can donate directly on this post or go to thearrowfund.org Checks can be mailed to The Arrow Fund P.O.
+Donations are always appreciated and needed.
+You can donate directly on this post or go to thearrowfund.org or checks may be sent to The Arrow Fund P.O.
 Box 1127 Prospect , Kentucky 40059.

 We ask that you send positive energy to these babies.
 They are so tiny and they are without their Mama 💔 Thank you for your support.
 Humanely yours, Rebecca 🐾 The Arrow Fund ******************** Previous post: Our team has been up all night feeding these innocent babies.
 We are doing all we can and 3 of us will be bottle feeding round the clock.
 We sure hope to catch the monster who threw these innocent babies away like trash!

 We are so saddened by this case but are so thankful for all of you that will help us, help them!
 Please keep these babies close to your heart... it is a long shot for all to survive without their mama but we will try... ********************** Previous post on these innocents: We have transport from Tyner, Kentucky to London, London to Berea, Berea to Lexington and then finally to Louisville, Kentucky.
 Thanks to all of our amazing transporters! ...
 See MoreSee Less